Skip Ribbon Commands

 Finding cost savings

-On April 9, 2025, the Metro Vancouver Board completed its Services and Cost Efficiencies Review, directing the organization to apply $364 million in operating budget savings to its 2026 Budget and 2026-2030 Five-Year Financial Plan.
+On April 9, 2025, the Metro Vancouver Board completed a Services and Cost Efficiencies Review, directing the organization to apply $364 million in operating budget savings to its 2026 Budget and 2026-2030 Five-Year Financial Plan.

 Savings were found through: